keymanapp/status.keyman.com/server/keymanapp-test-bot/README.md

 ### GROUP_MACOS
 * TEST_RESIZING:  FAILED
 ```

-6. status of a test in the User Testing comment should be a link to the comment where it is reported

 7. bot can auto-inject a template result comment that it updates.
    a) Initial: ya ain't got none. do sommat about it."
 8) PR template(?) has a template suite that may be filled out.
 9. editing test protocols in status.keyman.com
 10. editing test results in status.keyman.com
-11. auto PRs will not be tagged by the bot. (either auto label or created by [any] bot)